Background music: Muzak / Elevator music

+Corporate music

+Corporate music (or corporate production music) is a term for background music, made to work with company presentations: rather subtle, understated and unobtrusive.
+However, it should not be confused with "corporate pop" - pop music produced by corporations and that "blurs the line between independent and mainstream".

 Video game music

 Video game music (VGM) is a soundtrack for video games.
 Songs may be original and composed specifically for the game, or preexisting music licensed for use in the game.
 Music in video games can be heard over a game's title screen, menus and during gameplay.

 Website music

 The early social media website Myspace has supported a feature where specific songs chosen by the user would automatically play on their profile pages.

 Group fitness music

 With the proliferation of boutique fitness classes in the late 2010s, a new emphasis is being placed on properly licensing music to be used by instructors in a group fitness environment.
 As it is more interactive than traditional background music, the licensing and cost structures differ.

 Internet delivered background music

-Internet-delivered background music was delivered by companies as Mood Media (which had acquired Trusonic, which had acquired Muzak).
+Internet-delivered background music was delivered by companies such as Mood Media (which had acquired Trusonic, which had acquired Muzak).
 This allowed the retailer to instantly update music and messages which were deployed at the store level as opposed to using older compact disc and satellite technologies.
+Using this technique enables the creator to include more meaning in their work and effectively convey their messages.
+Playing music that affects the mood of the audience evokes many emotions, making the work more memorable.